 - Moldova is placed the 12th among the top world wine exporters.

 - Vine growing and wine making in Moldova counts for almost 5,000 years.

 - The largest underground wine cellar in the world is Cricova

 - The Milestii Mici’s wine collection of 1.5 million bottles has been included in the Guinness World Records at the category The Largest Quality Wine Collection in the World.

-So, if you will ever cross besides a shelf in a store or a supermarket in your country and you will see a wine or a sparkling wine with the name of “Cricova”, “Purcari”, “Chateau Vartely” or “Et Cetera” , be sure that the perfect place to taste it is right at their producer, located in the Republic of Moldova.
+So, if you will ever cross beside a shelf in a store or a supermarket in your country and you will see a wine or a sparkling wine with the name of “Cricova”, “Purcari”, “Chateau Vartely” or “Et Cetera” , be sure that the perfect place to taste it is right at their producer, located in the Republic of Moldova.